1. Home

 Overview

-Drug development and regulatory decisions are driven by information that is compiled primarily from clinical trials and other supportive experiments, but also through clinical experience in the post-market period.
-The wisdom of these decisions determines the efficiency of drug development, the decision to approve the drug, and the resultant drug product quality including guidance on how to use the product known as the label.
-While the decisions are usually simple in nature (e.g., trial design and project progression at the company, product and labeling approval at FDA), the data informing the decision are complex and diverse.
+Drug development and regulatory decisions are driven by information that is compiled primarily from clinical trials and other supportive experiments—and also through clinical experience in the post-market period.
+The wisdom of these decisions determines the efficiency of drug development, the decision to approve the drug, and the resultant drug product quality, including guidance on how to use the product, which is known as the label.
+While the decisions are usually simple in nature (e.g., trial design and project progression at the company, product and labeling approval at FDA), the data informing the decision are complex.

-The Pharmacometrics staff consists of a multidisciplinary team consisting of quantitative clinical pharmacologists, statisticians, engineers and data management experts, and work closely with clinicians and statisticians.
+The DPM staff consists of quantitative clinical pharmacologists, statisticians, mathematicians, artificial intelligence scientists, engineers, and data management experts who work closely with clinicians and statisticians.

 At FDA, pharmacometric work is conducted with three objectives:

-1. Most important is the decision to approve and label the drug product with particular attention to drug dosing for all patients.
-This has been the primary focus of our group.
+1. Most important is the decision to approve and label the drug product with particular attention to ensure safe and effective use of the drug for all patients..

-3. Research is conducted to create new knowledge bases on the unique data available at FDA (i.e., prior NDA submissions) and literature both to inform better regulatory and drug development decisions by sponsors.
-Research is conducted to create or confirm prior models of disease change, placebo effect, drop-outs, and drug effect.
-Research is also conducted to help determine the value of biomarkers across clinical trials for a given disease or drug class to reflect change in primary disease endpoints.
-An important component of this research is training future Pharmacometricians.
+3. Research is conducted to create new knowledge to inform regulatory and drug development decisions.
+DPM’s research focus is to understand disease progression, placebo effect, dropouts, and drug effects.
+Additionally, research is also conducted to help determine the value of biomarkers across clinical trials for a given disease or drug class.
+An important component of this research is training future pharmacometricians.

-The Office of Clinical Pharmacology’s Division of Pharmacometrics (DPM) established a 10-year strategic plan in 2010.[1]
-Table 1 summarizes the Division’s 10-year achievements under this plan in each strategic goal.
+OCP’s DPM established a 10-year strategic plan in 2010.[1]
+Table 1 summarizes the division’s 10-year achievements under this plan for each strategic goal.

 Table 1: A Summary of Achievements Based on DPM’s 2020 Strategic Goals